 Board Governance and Code of Conduct

 The role of the Board of Dara Community Living is to ensure that the vision and mission and values of the organisation are upheld, realised and communicated in it’s constitutional documents.
 The members of the Board serve on a voluntary basis and understand and identify with the mission and values of Dara Community Living.
-The Board appointed three Directors in 2020 following an open call in the national media.
+The Board appointed two Directors in 2021 and a further director re-joined the board.
 All Board members and specifically officers of the Board which includes chairperson and vice chairperson are provided with written guidelines on their specific roles and responsibilities on induction to the Board and transfer of officership.
 These are outlined below.